Sant Ferran de ses Roques

-Sant Ferran de ses Roques is a village on the island Formentera, Balearic Islands, Spain and one of the three parishes of the island.
+Sant Ferran de ses Roques is a village on the island of Formentera, Balearic Islands, Spain, and one of the three parishes of the island.

-Sant Ferran is located in the middle of the island, at the crossroads of PM-820, the main road of the island, and PM-820-2, between the towns of Sant Francesc Xavier, Es Pujols and El Pilar de la Mola.
+Sant Ferran is located in the middle of the island, at the crossroads of PM-820, the main road of the island, and PM-820-2, between the towns of Sant Francesc Xavier, Es Pujols, and El Pilar de la Mola.